Nizlopi: The ExtraOrdinary EP (2006)

 An EP containing six songs and titled ExtraOrdinary, was released on 4 September 2006.
-The six tracks included two that had been released before — "Helen" and "Yesterday" - which were previously released on the "JCB" and "Girls" EPs respectively.
+The six tracks included two that had been released before – "Helen" and "Yesterday" – which were previously released on the "JCB" and "Girls" EPs respectively.
 The record is an attempt to strip down the orchestral production of their early work to represent the duo's vibrant live sound.

-The EP contained the track "Homage To Young Men," a spoken-word piece written and performed by Alastair McIntosh.
+The EP contained the track "Homage To Young Men", a spoken-word piece written and performed by Alastair McIntosh.
 McIntosh was inspired to write this piece after working with Concannon and performed live twice with the band.
-The band have likened Alastair's performances to "..the howlings of a wild animal".
-McIntosh is well known for his contributions to the Scottish version of 'Thought for the Day' and has been dubbed "The Rapping Reverend".
+The band have likened Alastair's performances to "the howlings of a wild animal".
+McIntosh is well known for his contributions to the Scottish version of "Thought for the Day" and has been dubbed "The Rapping Reverend".

 Make It Happen (2007–2010)

-The second album, titled "Make It Happen," was released on 31 March 2008.
+The second album, titled "Make It Happen", was released on 31 March 2008.
 The album was recorded with producer Phil Brown who had formerly produced artists such as Bob Marley.
 The album was recorded on 2-inch tape, a traditional style of recording said to create a more 'raw' sound that is popular with musicians preceding the era of digital recording technology.
 The album included guest appearances by Martyn Barker (percussion/drums), Andy Simms (piano), Jonnie Fielding (violin), Jack Hobbs (vocal/scratching), Rory Simmons (trumpet), Kadially Kouyaté (kora & Senegalese vocals), Rory McLeod (harmonica), The Individuals Dedicated to the Ministry of Christ choir and a contribution by the poet Benjamin Zephaniah.

 Nizlopi performed at the Glastonbury Festival in 2005, 2007 and 2008.

 The release was preceded on 17 March 2008 by a digital single, "Start Beginning".
-In November of that year they completed a tour entitled "Last Nights on Tour."
+In November of that year they completed a tour entitled "Last Nights on Tour".
 Afterwards they announced using both their official website and on social media website Myspace that they would be taking the year 2009 off and would meet while travelling in Cuba to discuss the band's future.

-Sporadic appearances (2010–2020)
+Sporadic appearances and split (2010–2020)

 Despite splitting twice during a 10-year spell, the band have always come back together for one-off gigs and festival appearances.

 The band members confirmed that they split on 10 February 2010, when an e-mail was sent out to all mailing list subscribers confirming that the band had split up after being together for 7 years, with Concannon stating: